Datavault-UK/automate-dv-docs/docs/macros.md

         ```sql
         WITH source_data AS (
-            SELECT a.CUSTOMER_PK, a.HASHDIFF, a.CUSTOMER_NAME, a.CUSTOMER_PHONE, a.CUSTOMER_DOB, a.EFFECTIVE_FROM, a.LOAD_DATE, a.SOURCE
+            SELECT a.CUSTOMER_HK, a.HASHDIFF, a.CUSTOMER_NAME, a.CUSTOMER_PHONE, a.CUSTOMER_DOB, a.EFFECTIVE_FROM, a.LOAD_DATE, a.SOURCE
             FROM DBTVAULT.TEST.MY_STAGE AS a
-            WHERE CUSTOMER_PK IS NOT NULL
+            WHERE CUSTOMER_HK IS NOT NULL
         ),

         update_records AS (
-            SELECT a.CUSTOMER_PK, a.HASHDIFF, a.CUSTOMER_NAME, a.CUSTOMER_PHONE, a.CUSTOMER_DOB, a.EFFECTIVE_FROM, a.LOAD_DATE, a.SOURCE
+            SELECT a.CUSTOMER_HK, a.HASHDIFF, a.CUSTOMER_NAME, a.CUSTOMER_PHONE, a.CUSTOMER_DOB, a.EFFECTIVE_FROM, a.LOAD_DATE, a.SOURCE
             FROM DBTVAULT.TEST.SATELLITE as a
             JOIN source_data as b
-            ON a.CUSTOMER_PK = b.CUSTOMER_PK
+            ON a.CUSTOMER_HK = b.CUSTOMER_HK
         ),

         latest_records AS (
-            SELECT c.CUSTOMER_PK, c.HASHDIFF, c.LOAD_DATE,
+            SELECT c.CUSTOMER_HK, c.HASHDIFF, c.LOAD_DATE,
                 RANK() OVER (
-                   PARTITION BY c.CUSTOMER_PK
+                   PARTITION BY c.CUSTOMER_HK
                    ORDER BY c.LOAD_DATE DESC
                    ) AS rank
             FROM update_records as c